 I hope Ron is aware that the newspaper determines what the letter title is.
-I have been writing letters to the editor, op-ed pieces, etc for over 28 years and I have yet been allowed to write my own title.
+I have been writing letters to the editor, op-ed pieces, etc. for over 28 years and I have yet to write my own title.

 First, let me give some advice to all of those wonderful Christians who have been troubled by THE Agnostic.
 Remember an agnostic asks questions based on skepticism.
 Don’t feel as though you are in a corner.
 The quote at hand read, “Every letter writer has their own version of God and what constitutes a right, saving relationship with that God.
 This shows me that there is no such thing as Christianity (singular) in America”.

 Truth is an objective fact expressed in a subjective way.
 It is obvious that one comes to the truth of Christianity or more generally religious truth, differently than one would come to scientific truth.
 God is not an object to be observed.
 God has made himself known.
 Faith, therefore, is a response in obedience, the thing agnostics hate.